 By default, a .bat script is executed for new alerts and on the first severity change for an alert.
 The script, by default, is not configured to execute an automated action.
 However, you can uncomment a line in the script that prints alert data to standard output.
 Or, you can modify the script to execute an automated action (such as sending an email alert).
 The following is a sample output from the alert command script:

------ Alert command script executed: DOMAINNAME=MYMON-1, ALERTNAME=someAlert, ALERTINDEX=alertIndex1~alertIndex2, ALERTID=1075, ALERTSEVERITY=2, ALERTTEXT=High Alert Limit exceeded current value: 100.0 limit: 80.0 #### configuring alert notification for RTView Manager, open the RTView Configuration Application for RTView Manager, select Alerts (in the navigation tree) and then the Alerts tab.
+----- Alert command script executed: DOMAINNAME=MYMON-1, ALERTNAME=someAlert, ALERTINDEX=alertIndex1~alertIndex2, ALERTID=1075, ALERTSEVERITY=2, ALERTTEXT=High Alert Limit exceeded current value: 100.0 limit: 80.0 ####

 To configure Alert Notification: